The Launching Ramp

 "The biggest barrier to success..."

-Of this launching ramp the first 100m will be loose coarse sand, the Lake perimeter dune normally 3-4m high - but looking much higher.
-It is best to use beach rollers over this dune unless you are at a "ramp" site such as at ABC Point where the dune has been graded and easily crossed by 4WD vehicles towing a trailer.
+Of this launching ramp the first 100m will be loose coarse sand, the Lake perimeter dune normally 1-2m high - but looking much higher.
+The craft is either carried or beach rollered over this dune and into the water.
+The dune ends at the "high tide mark" usually marked by a border of small bushes growing above the salt water table.

 Once the craft is floating loading commences.
 Make sure the boat is moved into deeper water as the loading is done otherwise it sinks into the mud and releasing the "stiction" is nigh impossible.
 The same "move and load" principle is used for passengers until deep enough water, around 1km from the vehicle, allows the the last poor sole on board and the craft is under way.